nhattruongpham/nhattruongpham/README.md

 ### Nhat Truong Pham's GitHub
 Currently, I am a Research Assistant working with Dr. Sy Dzung Nguyen at the Division of Computational Mechatronics, Institute for Computational Science, Ton Duc Thang University, Vietnam.
-I received the M.Eng. degree in Automation and Control, supervised by Dr. Sy Dzung Nguyen and co-supervised by Dr. Duc Ngoc Minh Dang, in 2021.
-Before that, I received B.Eng. degree in Electronics and Telecommunication, supervised by Dr. Duc Ngoc Minh Dang, in 2019.
+I received the M.S. degree in Automation and Control, supervised by Dr. Sy Dzung Nguyen and co-supervised by Dr. Duc Ngoc Minh Dang, in 2021.
+Before that, I received B.E. degree in Electronics and Telecommunication, supervised by Dr. Duc Ngoc Minh Dang, in 2019.

 My research interests include: Artificial intelligence, computational intelligence, deep learning, machine intelligence, reinforcement learning, signal processing, and their applications.